maxpoletaev/dendy/README.md

 Dendy is a NES/Famicom emulator written in Go and named after the post-soviet Famicom clone, that I used to have back in my childhood.
-It’s nothing serious, so do not expect it to beat any of the existing emulators in terms of performance or accuracy.
+It’s nothing serious, so do not expect it to beat any of the existing emulators in terms of accuracy and compatibility.
 Yet, it is capable of running most of the games I tried, and it comes with a nice network multiplayer feature, so it’s not completely useless.